TejasBaid/snippy-cli/README.md

 | `snip delete <snippet_name>`   | Delete a snippet                                    |
 | `snip help`                    | Display this help message                           |

+## 📜 Versioning

+This is **snippy-cli v1.0.0**, which includes the following features:

+- **Snippet management**: Create, list, open, edit, copy, and delete snippets from the command line.
+- **Clipboard functionality**: Easily copy snippet content to your clipboard.
+- **Interactive mode** (planned for future versions).

+Stay tuned for more updates in future versions!

 ## 🤝 Contributing

 Feel free to submit pull requests, open issues, or suggest new features!
 Contributions are welcome.
+To contribute:

+1. Fork the repository.
+2. Create a new feature branch (`git checkout -b feature-branch`).
+3. Make your changes and commit (`git commit -m "Add some feature"`).
+4. Push to the branch (`git push origin feature-branch`).
+5. Open a pull request.

 ## 📜 License